Checklists in AutoTask

 1. Make sure to read the checklist item fully; there can be more than one action in each item.
 (If the checklist is long this may be unavoidable because there is a limit to the number of items that can be contained in a checklist.
 When creating shorter checklists, it's advisable to break each step in to a separate checklist item.)

-1. Always look for improvements to the checklist and consider editing the permanent version of the checklist in the Autotask checklist library.
-(If you intend to edit the checklist in the library, ask a senior team member first.)
+1. Always look for improvements to the checklist that can be added to the checklist in the Autotask checklist library.
+Because the checklist libraries cannot be automatically backed up, before editing the checklist in the checklist library, it's best to discuss any changes with senior staff first.)

-2. You’re expected to complete all checklist items on a ticket in one session unless this is not possible (eg, you’re waiting for a device to show up in a dashboard to complete another step).
+1. Ideally you should complete all checklist items on a ticket in one session unless this is not possible (e.g., you’re waiting for a device to show up in a dashboard to complete another step).
+If this is consistently unrealistic please discuss it with the appropriate team member, as we may to allot more time in the schedule for certain tasks.

-3. If for some reason you can't complete all applicable checklist items at once, create an internal ticket note clarifying why the checklist items could not be completed.
+2. If you can't complete all applicable checklist items at once, create an internal ticket note clarifying why the checklist items could not be completed.
 If you need to connect to the machine on the front end, schedule with the user so user can be off the machine.
-If you are having trouble reaching the user, ask the Office Admin to coordinate the appointment.
-If the work can be done on the back end, you are responsible for scheduling yourself to finish that day or, at latest, the next day.
+If you are having trouble reaching the user, ask the Office Admin to coordinate the appointment and set the ticket status to Follow Up Needed - Office Admin.
+If the work can be done on the back end, you are responsible for scheduling yourself to finish the work within a realistic time frame.
 The bottom line is that if you are assigned the ticket as primary resource, you are responsible for getting it completed promptly.

-4. When working on a ticket with a checklist, there still needs to be a time entry to account for the time you spent working on the checklist.
+1. When working on a ticket with a checklist, there still needs to be a time entry to account for the time you spent working on the checklist.
 The checklist is not a substitute for your ticket time entry.
 It is acceptable for your time entry to say something like, "performed steps as indicated in the checklist."
-Do not use the word “completed” ("completed checklist items") unless there are no more open checklist items when you are done with your work.
+Do not use the word “completed” ("completed checklist items") unless there are no more open checklist items left on the ticket.
 It’s confusing because it’s unclear if you completed the whole checklist or just some items.
-Instead say, “performed steps according to the checklist,” unless the entire checklist has been marked complete.
+Instead say something like, “performed steps according to the checklist,” unless the entire checklist has been completed.

-5. For onsite assignments, checklists help us confirm everything is done before leaving the site.
+2. For onsite assignments, checklists help us confirm everything is done before leaving the site.
 For onsite, either print the checklist (you will need to go back later and check off the items in the ticket) or just open the ticket on your laptop/tablet.
-Check off items in real time to make sure they are actually completed and you don't leave anything out.
+Try to check off items in real time to make sure they are actually completed and you don't leave anything out.

 Alert

-Only check off items in real time to make sure you don't leave anything out.
+Check off items in real time as you complete them to make sure you don't leave anything out.

 • Related Articles